memgraph/docs/docs/tutorials/migrate-relational-database.md

 ```

 To check if the files have indeed been copied run the following command but be
-sure to replace the CONTAINER ID.
+sure to replace the CONTAINER ID:

 ```terminal
 docker exec -it bbbc43620e5c bash
 ```

-And then use the `docker ls` command to list all the files and directories in
+And then use the `ls` command to list all the files and directories in
 the container's root.
 You should be able to see the CSV files we just copied to
 the container.